 San Diego Hunger Coalition

-The San Diego Hunger Coalition works with 150+ partners across the county on an ongoing mission to make sure locals have enough to eat.
-During the COVID-19 pandemic, the organization’s mission work is clearer than ever.
+The San Diego Hunger Coalition works with 150-plus partners across the county in an ongoing mission to make sure locals have enough to eat.
 The SDHC said it is working to expand access to food assistance in San Diego County and will be updating the public on those efforts via this website.
-You can donate to the SDHC here, or learn about other ways to help through the organization here.
+You can donate to the SDHC here or learn about other ways to help through the organization here.

 Feeding San Diego

-Feeding San Diego provides more than 26 million meals every year to children, families, seniors, college students, military families, veterans, people facing homelessness and other under-served populations.
-FSD partners with more than 300 local organizations to help feed hungry San Diegans.
+Feeding San Diego provides more than 26 million meals every year to children, families, seniors, college students, military families, veterans, people facing homelessness and other underserved populations.
+FSD partners with more than 300 local organizations, including NBC 7, to help feed hungry San Diegans.

 During the coronavirus pandemic, Feeding San Diego is posting updates on its response to help locals via this resource page.

-The organization has been expanding the number of locations around San Diego County where people in need can pick up food.
-Click here for a list of regular food distribution sites (or see below for a list of newly added Covid-19 emergency food-distribution locations).
-The organization says it is not accepting volunteers, but there are other ways to help.
-Want to donate food to Feeding San Diego, especially if you are associated with a restaurant forced to close due to coronavirus restrictions?
+The organization has expanded the number of locations around San Diego County where people in need can pick up food.
+Click here for a list of food distribution sites.
+The organization said it is not accepting volunteers, but there are other ways to help.
+Want to donate food to Feeding San Diego?
 Send an email here.
 Go here to make a financial donation to FSD, click here to start a fundraiser, or use this link to find language to post on social media to help spread the word about what Feeding San Diego is doing to help the county’s residents in their time of need.

 San Diego Food Bank

 The Jacobs & Cushman San Diego Food Bank and the North County Food Bank are continuing their food distribution programs at more than 200 sites during the COVID-19 pandemic.
-The Food Bank provides food assistance and resources to 350,000 every month and plans to continue its good work in the times of the coronavirus crisis.
-The San Diego Food Bank continues to operate 200 food distribution centers across the county, with health guidelines and precautions in place.
+The food bank provides food assistance and resources to 350,000 every month and plans to continue its good work in the times of the coronavirus crisis.
+The San Diego Food Bank operates 200 food distribution centers across the county, with health guidelines and precautions in place.

 To donate to the San Diego COVID-19 Community Response Fund at the San Diego Foundation, click here.

 One hundred percent of donations to the San Diego COVID-19 Response Fund will be provided to nonprofits helping San Diegans impacted by the coronavirus.
-Funds will be released on a rolling basis as fundraising continues throughout the coronavirus outbreak and its recovery phases, the San Diego Foundation said Thursday.
+Funds will be released on a rolling basis as fundraising continues throughout the coronavirus outbreak and its recovery phases, according to the San Diego Foundation.

 Jewish Family Service

 JFS has multiple programs aimed at helping different populations around San Diego.
-Some programs include a Foodmobile which delivers food to people over the age of 60, On the Go which helps transport people to doctor appointments and grocery stores, and its food pantry which is currently handing out pre-bagged food, drive-thru style.
+Some programs include a Foodmobile, which delivers food to people over the age of 60; On the Go, which helps transport people to doctor appointments and grocery stores, and its food pantry, which distributes pre-bagged food, drive-thru style.
 The outbreak has changed how some of its assistance programs are operating, but a current list can be found here.

-The organization also launched its Emergency Assistance Fund which is being used to help people affected by COVID-19.
-JFS says the fund will be used to help pay for medical expenses, rent and mortgage assistance, and childcare just to name a few.
+The organization also launched an Emergency Assistance Fund, which is being used to help people affected by COVID-19.
+You can donate here.
+JFS officials said the fund will be used to help pay for medical expenses, rent and mortgage assistance, and childcare, among other things.
+Applicants for relief should click here.

 San Diego Humane Society

-The San Diego Humane Society is distributing more than 70,000 pounds of pet food and pet supplies like cat litter, treats, and pet beds to families in need during the COVID-19 crisis.
-The group is partnering with the San Diego Food Bank, San Diego Unified School District and other local organizations serving senior citizens in our community to make pet food available at their distribution sites.
+The San Diego Humane Society is distributing thousands of pounds of pet food and pet supplies like cat litter, treats, and pet beds to families in need during the COVID-19 crisis.
+The group is partnering with the San Diego Food Bank, San Diego Unified School District and other local organizations serving senior citizens to make pet food available at distribution sites.
 So, how can you help?
 The San Diego Humane Society depends on donations and is accepting them online here, by texting “sdhumane” to 50155, or even via Facebook.
 You can also donate items to the SDHS’s Charity Wish List on Amazon, and those items will be shipped directly to the organization.